This blog may contain affiliate links. Read our disclosure policy for more info.

 Sure, the hostel can be a little noisy.
 But, if you book a private room instead of a dorm you are in a separate area of the building which is quieter.

-For a 14 share dorm bed expect to pay about $7.50 per night without breakfast.
+For a 14 share dorm bed expect to pay about $10 USD per night without breakfast.
 It is also important to note that there is no kitchen for guests to use here.
-But in all honesty, this isn’t a problem as the meals at Loki are cheap and there are many other very cheap places to eat nearby.
+But in all honesty, this isn’t a problem as the meals at Loki are cheap and there are many other affordable places to eat nearby.

 4. Nao Victoria Hostel – The Classiest Hostel in Cusco